Runners

 • * Payment only available by credit card or by a specified online financial service.

-If you have selected "a bag-checking service, you need to pay fee for it through "My Entry" after paying the entry fee.
+If you have selected "a bag-checking service", you must complete a separate payment procedure after paying the entry fee.

 • * All finishers will receive a finisher robe and a finisher medal.